5 Steps to Take After Being Hacked

 Step 5: Proceed with caution

-It’s important to keep a close eye on your accounts for the next month.
-Watch for suspicious activity on all accounts.
-If you spot any, be sure to let the account holders know and to follow the steps above.
+It’s important to keep a close eye on your accounts for the next few months.
+Watch for suspicious activity.
+If you spot any, be sure to notify the vendor or financial institution involved.
+Then follow the steps above.

 For more help and information check out our blog post on how to Fight Identity Theft.